NERO2k/lunchbot/README.md

 If you prefer a hosted version, [add it to your Discord server](https://discordapp.com/oauth2/authorize?client_id=642020950853943306&scope=bot&permissions=67226688).

+## 💻 Web API

+Use Lunchbot data for your personal projects with our API.

+For more information check out the [api page](https://eatery.nero2k.com/api).

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!